Webfacing/wf-cpanel-right-now-site-health/README.md

 🕸️ By WebFacing.
 Shows disk usage information, recommendations and alerts in your admin Dashboard Right Now widget and on Site Health panels.
 Also includes a Site Health test for HTTPS only (http should not be allowed, but forwarded to https) with information about the issue, recommendation and actions.
 Made with a little help from [cPanel, L.L.C., USA](http://www.cpanel.net/) and [PRO ISP AS, Norway](https://proisp.eu/) - many thanks.
 ## This plugin adds the following
 ### Dashboard - Right Now (widget)
- * One item showing used disk space (on a cPanel kontrolled server only)
+ * One item showing used disk space (on a cPanel&reg; controlled server only)
  * A widget footer line mentioning name of web hosting provider, and maximum disk space for current plan/account (on PRO ISP only)
 ### Tools - Site Health panels
 #### Status (tab)